 Corpus of judgments of the European Parliament

-The Eur-Lex judgments corpus is a multilingual corpus in all the official languages of the European Union focused only on judgments of the Court of Justice and thus a subset of the whole EUR-Lex corpus.
+The Eur-Lex judgments parallel corpus is a multilingual corpus in all the official languages of the European Union focused only on judgments of the Court of Justice and thus a subset of the whole EUR-Lex corpus.
 The corpus specification enables to look for translation examples from the field of justice for 23 languages (except for Irish).